MiamiOH-CSE274/Portfolio/README.md

 	The size() method takes O(1) time or constant time.
 	Link to the methods: https://github.com/kojsmn/04_Linked_List_Lab/blob/kojsmn/LinkedList.ipp

+Binary Search Tree Lab:
+	The size() method takes O(n) time or linear time since each node is visited in orer to determine the number of items.
+	The add() method takes O(h) time, where h is the height of the tree.
+If the tree is balanced then h is logn and if the tree is unbalanced then h is n.
+	The remove() method takes O(h) time, where h is the height of the tree.
+If the tree is balanced then h is log n and if the tree is unbalanced then h is n.
+	The find() method takes take O(h) time, where h is the height of the tree.
+See the remove method for explanation of h.
+	The keyExists() method takes 0(h) time, where h is the height of the tree.
+See the remove method for explanation of h. keyExists() calls find which takes O(h) time.
+	The next() method takes O(h) time, where h is the height of the tree.
+See the remove method for explanation of h.
+	The prev() method takes O(h) time, where h is the height of the tree.
+See the remove method for explanation of h.
+	The max() method takes O(h) time, where h is the height of the tree.
+See the remove method for explanation of h.
+	The min() method takes O(h) time, where h is the height of the tree.
+See the remove method for explanation of h.

 5 - Describe memory management in C++, and correctly use dynamic variables, including destructors
 ----
 Possible sources of evidence (do one):